wstrange/linux_proc/README.md

   // To pause stats collection
   statsManager.setRefreshTime(0);

   // to start it again
   statsManager.setRefreshSeconds(4);

+  // get the queue of the last N results var q = statsManager.statsQueue;

 ```

-## Sample Dart Top
+## Dart Top

 See [dtop](github.com/wstrange/linux_proc/dtop)) for an example of how to use this package to implement a Dart version of the Linux top(1) command.